 MISSY MARAMARA holds a Master of Fine Arts in Drama (Performance) from the University of Arkansas in Fayetteville through the International Fulbright Scholarship Program.
 She also trained at the L’École Internationale de Théâtre Jacques Lecoq in Paris and at Tectonic Theater Project in New York.
-A Filipino actress who has done television (Rosalka, Lobo, Kay Tagal Kang Hinintay, Maalaala Mo Kaya) and films (Maging Akin Muli, Bitukang Manok), Missy primarily does theater in Manila (most recent play credits include Callie in Stop Kiss, Mitch in The Kundiman Party, Her Ladyship in The Dresser, Actress C in The Dressing Room, Girl in A Girl is A Half Formed Thing, Woman 3 in The Vagina Monologues, Lady Ann in RD3RD, Kayleen in Gruesome Playground Injuries, Woman in Purgatorio, Woman in The Sound of a Voice).
-She performed her solo shows Love Liz and Clytemnestra in the New York United Solo Festival.
-The latter was directed by Kiara Pipino, and they toured around Europe (Prague, Sienna, Genova) and the United States (NYC, MI, MO).
-Missy is also a member of Silly People’s Improv Theater (SPIT) and performed in New York and Paris.
+A Filipino actress with television (Rosalka, Lobo, Kay Tagal Kang Hinintay, Maalaala Mo Kaya) and film (Maging Akin Muli, Bitukang Manok) credits, Missy is primarily a theater in actress.
+Recent play credits include Nanette in Pilot Episode (CCP Virgin Labfest), She in Stage Kiss (Repertory Philippines), Soccer Mom in The Wolves (SUNY Oneonta, New York), Callie in Stop Kiss (Positive Space, LEAF Awards for Most Outstanding Actress 2019), Mitch in The Kundiman Party (Dulaang UP, Aliw Award for Best Actress in a Featured Role 2018), Her Ladyship in The Dresser (Repertory Phlippines), Actress C in The Dressing Room (DUP), Girl in A Girl is A Half Formed Thing (DUP), Woman 3 in The Vagina Monologues (New Voice Company), Lady Ann in RD3RD (ARETE), Kayleen in Gruesome Playground Injuries (UPSTART).
+She performed her solo shows Love Liz and Clytemnestra in the New York United Solo Festival, and toured Clytemnestra around Europe and the United States.
+Missy has performed in festivals and conferences in New York, Paris, Berlin and Prague.
+She is also a member of SPIT (Silly People’s Improv Theater) and a faculty of TWI (Third World Improv)

-Missy is a tenured Assistant Professor in the Fine Arts and English Departments of the Ateneo de Manila University where she is currently a candidate for a PhD in English Language and Literature.
-She is the moderator of Ateneo Blue Repertory (directing credits include Spring Awakening, Fame, Real Life Fairytales, and Urinetown).
+Missy is a tenured Assistant Professor in the Fine Arts and English Departments of the Ateneo de Manila University, a candidate for a PhD in English Language and Literature, and the moderator of Ateneo Blue Repertory and Dulaang Sibol JHS.

 Review: Clytemnestra at United Solo Festival